 Because premiums are individualized based on your home and its unique features and risks, binding coverage for home insurance can be a lengthier process than for some other types of insurance.
 Often, you can get coverage immediately, but the application process includes many detailed questions about your home.

-Insurers use the information you provide to calculate a cost to rebuild your home.
+Insurers use the information you provide to calculate the cost to rebuild your home.
 In most cases, this is the amount your home will be insured for in the event of damage from a covered claim.
 Before completing your purchase, be sure to review your deductibles for wind and hail, roof coverage and the coverage type and amounts for your personal property.

 If tornadoes are a concern, these are all areas of coverage that can cost you more if you have a claim.
 This can also be a great time to build a home inventory that documents what you own.
 Save photos of your belongings in your home to a cloud storage service.
 If a tornado hits, scattering your belongings to the wind, this simple step can help you with your claim.